umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/How-To-Setup-Content-Template/index.md

 ### Making the Content Template

-Now that we have a page that we want to use for our template.
+Now that we have a page that we want to use, follow the steps below to create the Content Template.

 1. Click the (***...***) button in the tree at the page, you created in the steps above